|Name||St. Francis Sunken Lands WMA|

 Sportsmen using this area should take precaution against becoming disoriented and lost in the woods.
 The area is relatively large.
 Hunters getting lost is a common occurrence.
 A pocket compass and small survival kit should be carried along any time one enters an unfamiliar area of this size.
 Snakes are abundant, although as in the Big Lake WMA, Venomous species seem to account for only a small number.
 Like other bottomland areas, biting flies and mosquitoes are a major nuisance at times.
 Insect repellent is a must from spring to late fall.

 The St. Francis River presents boating and water safety hazards whether the river level is low or under extreme flood conditions.
 Especially treacherous are the waters immediately above and below the St. Francis Lake Control Structures.
-The turbulent areas here have accounted for numerous fatal accidents.
 The importance of strict adherence to boating laws and safety precautions cannot be over emphasized.

 Topographic maps are: Marked Tree, Hatchie Coon, Lake City, Dixie, Leachville and Rivervale, available from the Arkansas Geological Survey, (501)296-1877.